 Finchingfield is without doubt the epitome of English village life, with white cottages, a village green, a duck pond, a medieval church, a small humpback bridge across a stream, even a windmill, and, of course, country pubs at every turn.

 This is the furthest village from London on this list, but it's sure worth it and offers something different compared to all the others.
 About a 2 hour drive/train ride away from London in the South of England you'll find a small, picturesque village called Beaulieu located in the New Forest National Park.
 This beautiful village is a real countryside retreat, the perfect place to escape busy city life.

 Come for a day trip and enjoy the vast ponds, lakes and wildlife.
 The New Forest is known for its wild horses, donkeys and pigs that roam around freely on the paths and roads of the National Park; on a visit to Beaulieu you're guaranteed to walk amongst these beautiful animals when strolling around.
 Quaint specialist coffee shops, chocolate shops, old pubs, tea rooms, local souvenir shops and idyllic walk routes make Beaulieu one of our favourite peaceful towns in England.
-For a hearty English lunch, pop into the Montagu Arms, an ivy-covered 17th-century country house and pub serving up a killer roast dinner on Sundays.

 If you're a car fan, don't miss the famous British National Motor Museum.
 Filled with classic cars, F1 cars to classic family saloons, this museum is home to one of the finest collections of motors in the world with over 200 vehicles inside.